 One of the premier collections of drawings is a series of watercolours of Indian and Nepalese plants and animals, probably painted by Indian artists, which were collected by Francis Buchanan-Hamilton between 1794 and 1815.

-Explore our Online Collections by using the main taps at the top, or by the following categories:
+Explore our Online Collections by using the main tabs at the top, or by the following categories: